flerkjfer/Contractor-Solutions-1/README.md

 # Contractor-Solutions-1

-templates and app.py is the heart of the code.

-templates holds site(s) code
+The folder templates holds all site/html relevant code.

-app.py holds SQL code
+app.py holds critical routing code and SQL code.

+run

+python3 app.py

-run python3 app.py on the terminal to run locally
+on the terminal to run locally if desired

+We utilize Flask, a python web framework.
+And we utilize Render for live deployment.